michalporeba/dbablog/_posts/2018-03-31-vscode-and-pester.md

 }
 {% endhighlight %}

-VS Code will pass the current workspace, the path to the unit tests `${workspaceFolder}/tests` in the example, and the open file with the current line number.
+VS Code will pass the current workspace, the path to the unit tests (`${workspaceFolder}/tests` in the example), and the open file with the current line number.
 Based on that information the following will happen when you hit F5

 * if there is a module (.psm1) file in the workspace, the module will be reloaded
 * if the open file name ends with `.Tests.ps1` the script will attempt to find the closest pester `-Tag` and execute only that tag from the current file.
 Failing that the whole pester file will be executed